Chen2zheng/TransShuffleNet/README.md

 # TransShuffleNet
-This repo holds code for TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation
+This repo holds code for TransShuffleNet: Channel shuffle for Vision Transformer

 # Usage